wilsaj/flask-admin-old/docs/index.rst

 for additional datastores will be added in future versions.

 .. note::

    Flask-Admin will only work with versions of Flask 0.7 or above.
+As of Flask-Admin version 0.2.x, Flask-Admin uses the new extension namespace so if you are using Flask 0.7, you will need to use the `extension compatability module`_.

 How it works
 ------------